MrPhil-S/airbnb_dbt/README.md

-Analyzing Airbnb data to see if people give more negative revies on full moons.
+Analyzing Airbnb data to see if people give more negative reviews following a full moon.